vladnomad/web-project--velvet-gourmet/README.md

 ## JavaScript

-- Added tabpanel functionality\
+#### Added tabpanel functionality

-Switching content with animation depending on what tab was selected
+Switching content with animation depending on what tab was selected.

-- Implemented a countdown timer for marketing offers\
+#### Implemented a countdown timer for marketing offers

-Takes into calculation User's date and time
+Takes into calculation User's date and time.

-- Respective buttons open a contact form modal window\
+#### Respective buttons open a contact form modal window

-Close by clicking an icon, outside of the modal wrapper or pressing Esc
+Close by clicking an icon, outside of the modal wrapper or pressing Esc.